mathematicianx/Django_Content_Aggregator_Heroku/README.md

 Using forum and ads is free, but login is required.

--Heroku Scheduler for running webscraper,
+* Heroku Scheduler for running webscraper,
--Amazon AWS S3 for storing media,
+* Amazon AWS S3 for storing media,
--whitenoise for serving static files,
+* whitenoise for serving static files,
--TinyMCE for better input in forms,
+* TinyMCE for better input in forms,
--FilmwebAPI written by lopezloo for movie score, -thumbnail-SORL for handling images and scaling them for forum avatars and advert miniatures, -REST api for accessing data from scraped news (GET/POST)
+* FilmwebAPI written by lopezloo for movie score,
+* thumbnail-SORL for handling images and scaling them for forum avatars and advert miniatures,
+* REST api for accessing data from scraped news and inputing/updating/deleting new data from JSON file for authorized users (GET/POST/UPDATE/DELETE)